Amandine0610/Canvaswork/project-docker/README.md

 # Project Management Web Application

-This project management web app allows users to organize and track their projects and tasks efficiently.It provides a simple and user-friendly interface for addin tasks, viewing the task list, and marking tasks as completed.
+This project pilot web app allows users to organize and track their projects and tasks efficiently.It provides a simple and user-friendly interface for addin tasks, viewing the task list, and marking tasks as completed.

 ## Features